Margaret E. B. Simpson: Career

-She matriculated at the University of Edinburgh in 1925.
-From 1928 to 1929, she attended an archaeology class taught by Gordon Childe, entitled the First Ordinary Archaeology Class.
 From 1929-30 she was the first secretary of the Edinburgh League of Prehistorians.
 She was elected as a Fellow of the Society of Antiquaries of Scotland in 1930.

-Her appointment in 1930 as the Assistant Inspector of Ancient Monuments is considered as the first professional female archaeologist in Scotland.
+In June 1930, Simpson applied for a post as the Assistant Inspector of Ancient Monuments in the Ministry of Works.
 In a letter to Simpson, regarding her application, Gordon Childe wrote: "I am really very keen that they should get the right person and I think that you are it.
-It’s good to have a woman."
-She held the post until 1948.
-In 1941, she married Frederick Root and the couple lived in London before moving to Surrey in 1944.
-Some of her later publications are credited to Margaret E. Root, confusingly including some that are reprints of publications originally crediting her as Margaret Simpson.
+It's good to have a woman."
+Childe went on to recommended her for the job, writing '...
+I know of no one better qualified for it.
+Miss Simpson has not only a sound grounding in the principle of archaeology... but also other rare qualifications...'
+Margaret was successful in her application and held the post until 1948.
+In doing so, Margaret became the first of Childe's student to obtain permanent employment in archaeology and so has been dubbed the first professional female archaeologist in Scotland.
+Her work involved the maintenance of monuments and the scheduling of ancient monuments.